Political repression in the Islamic Republic of Iran: 2017–2018 Dey protests

+2019 fuel protests

-In a 2020 report by Human Rights Watch (HRW), it was found that Iranian authorities continued to tightly suppress peaceful activism, targeting human rights defenders, lawyers, and political prisoners who spoke out against government corruption, mismanagement, and repression.
-The regime's response to protests, including those in November 2019, involved excessive and lethal force according to HRW.
-Security forces killing at least 230 people, according to official figures.
-Iran also down the internet nationwide to prevent the spread of dissent.
+The 2019 protests were triggered by a sudden increase in gasoline prices on November 15.
+The protests rapidly spread across 29 out of 31 Iranian provinces, with an estimated 200,000 participants and 7,000 arrests, according to security officials.
+A 2020 report by HRW found that Iranian authorities continued to tightly suppress peaceful activism—targeting human rights defenders, lawyers, and political prisoners who spoke out against government corruption, mismanagement, and repression.
+The regime's response to protests, including those in November 2019, involved excessive and lethal force, according to HRW.
+Security forces killed at least 230 people, according to official figures—though Reuters estimated that the true death toll exceeded 1,500—with tanks, heavy armor, and machine guns deployed in some cities.
+Iran also took down the Internet nationwide for five days, not only to prevent the spread of dissent, but also to cut off protesters from each other and to control the scale of the protests as seen by outside observers.

-According to HRW, the Iranian government is a world leader in the carrying out of executions, performing 233 executions in 2020.
+According to HRW, the Iranian government is a world leader in carrying out executions, performing 233 executions in 2020.
 Among those executed were people convicted of crimes when they were children.
-Human rights defenders, ethnic minorities, and political activists face arbitrary imprisonment, torture, and unfair trials according to HRW.
-The government's actions, including the imprisonment of peaceful dissenters and the failure to hold security forces accountable, are said to have deepened public frustration with the regime.
+Human rights defenders, ethnic minorities, and political activists face arbitrary imprisonment, torture, and unfair trials, according to HRW.
+The government's actions—including the imprisonment of peaceful dissenters and a failure to hold security forces accountable—are said to have deepened public frustration with the regime.